techwise-technologies/tsuki-digital/DEPLOYMENT.md

 The initialization step exposes the bridge CLI so you can do things like switch between combined and split mode, change proxy, etc. The [official guide](https://protonmail.com/support/knowledge-base/bridge-cli-guide/) gives more information on to use the CLI.

-Once initialized, go back in the Admin UI & restart the Mail_Server container.
+Once initialized, go back in the Admin UI & start the `Mail_Server` container.

-### STEP 7: WordPress Installation & Configuration
+### STEP 7: WordPress Configuration

-Go to your Domain and follow the steps to install WordPress.
-Keep a Copy of the Username & Password, this shall be the Admin credentials for the WordPress Application.

 Log into the WordPress Admin Panel.